Roles and Responsibilities of Audiologists

-Other quality assurance indicators include the
+Other quality assurance indicators may include

-- parent/guardian satisfaction with the process,
+- parent/guardian satisfaction with the process;

-- capacity to analyze and report data.
+- the capacity to analyze and report data.

-In addition to program evaluations, states can also evaluate their programs as they report the statewide findings to the CDC.
+States can also evaluate their programs as they report the statewide findings to the CDC.
 CDC data collection includes the number of

-- live births,
+- live births;

-- newborns screened,
+- newborns screened;

-- newborns passing the screening prior to discharge,
+- newborns passing the screening prior to discharge;

-- newborns discharged not passing screening in one or both ears,
+- newborns discharged not passing screening in one or both ears;

-- infants referred for diagnostic testing,
+- infants referred for diagnostic testing;

-- infants who had inconclusive results,
+- infants who had inconclusive results;

-- infants transferred in/out of the facility,
+- infants transferred in/out of the facility;

-- infants screened who were transferred in/out of the facility,
+- infants screened who were transferred in/out of the facility;

-- deceased infants,
+- deceased infants;

-- newborns passing outpatient (re)screening,
+- newborns passing outpatient (re)screening; and

 - newborns not passing outpatient screening in one or both ears.

 Title V Maternal and Child Health Block Grant program, and state general revenues.
 The trend is to identify funding sources other than grants to ensure program continuity should grant support become unavailable.
 Costs associated with newborn hearing screening include

-Through the Early Periodic Screening, Diagnosis and Treatment (EPSDT) program, a set of services and benefits are mandated for all individuals under age 21 years who are enrolled in Medicaid.
+Through the EPSDT program, a set of services and benefits are mandated for all individuals under age 21 years who are enrolled in Medicaid.
 Federal rules encourage partnerships between state Medicaid and Title V agencies to ensure better access to and receipt of the full range of screening,